jl908069/GUMsley_Sum/mdata/GUM_news_sensitive.md

 Paul Dewar, an Ottawa New Democrat MP, said the combined security lapses raise serious questions about the government's ability to secure sensitive documents.

-Dewar says that bureaucrats of the Conservative government "w:Conservative Party of Canada") have complained to him about document security to the point that they can\`t share the information with their own colleagues.
+Dewar says that bureaucrats of the Conservative government "w:Conservative Party of Canada") have complained to him about document security to the point that they can\'t share the information with their own colleagues.
 However, when a government document has been found on the streets, the government then says it wasn't particularly sensitive.

 "This government is so consumed with control of information and secrecy yet they don't seem to be able to get the fundamentals right," Dewar said.